32X: Promotion and release

 The 32X was released on November 21, 1994, in North America, in time for the holiday season that year.
-As announced, it retailed for $159.99, and had a reasonably successful launch in the marketplace.
+As announced, it retailed for $159.99 without a pack-in game.
 Demand among retailers was high, and Sega could not keep up with orders for the new system.
 Over 1,000,000 orders had been placed for 32X units, but Sega had only managed to ship 600,000 units by January 1995.
 In the United States, nearly 500,000 units were sold by Christmas 1994, exceeding Sega's initial sales projection.
 Launching at about the same price as a Genesis console, the price of the 32X was less than half of what the Saturn's price would be at launch.
+The European release came in November 1994, at a price of £169.99, and also experienced initial high demand.

+Sega promised 12 games available at launch and 50 games due for release in 1995 from third-party developers.
 Despite Sega's initial promises, only six games were available at its North American launch, including Doom, Star Wars Arcade, Virtua Racing Deluxe, and Cosmic Carnage.
 Although Virtua Racing was considered strong, Cosmic Carnage "looked and played so poorly that reporters made jokes about it".
 Games were available at a retail price of $69.95.
 Advertising for the system included images of the 32X being connected to a Genesis console to create an "arcade system".
-Japan received the 32X on December 3, 1994.
-The PAL release came in January 1995, at a price of £169.99, and also experienced initial high demand.
+Japan received the 32X on December 3, 1994, two weeks after the launch of the Saturn in the region.
+The 32X launched in Brazil in March 1995.